k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 - 2 main branches that are linked to the root table:

   - **Source branch** - LU tables that extract an entity's source data.
-Source LU tables are populated when a TDM task needs to load (insert) entities to a target environment and therefore must extract the source data of these entities.
+Source LU tables are populated when a TDM task needs to load (insert) entities into a target environment and therefore must extract the source data of these entities.

   - **Target branch** - LU tables that extract the target keys of an entity.
 The keys are extracted from the target environment in order to enable deleting an entity from a target environment if required by the TDM task.